 3.)
 Configure bookability and booking parameters

 The configuration of a vehicle’s bookability for vehicle booking via “MyFM —> Order Services —> Reserve Vehicle” takes place in various information sections of the vehicle form.
-Below is an explanation of the sections that must be configured to enable vehicle booking.
+Below is an explanation of the settings that must be configured to enable vehicle booking.

-“Bookability” Information Section
+“Bookability” Information Area

 Important: By checking the “Bookable” checkbox, you make the vehicle available for the “Reserve Vehicle” service.